24th Jan 2026

 Can I use Baofeng radios without a license?

 Technically, no. Most Baofeng UV-5R or UV-82 models transmit at power levels higher than the PMR446 limit.
-To use them legally, you should obtain a ham radio license or a business light license.
+To use them legally in the UK, you should obtain a ham radio license or a business light license from Ofcom.

 For more answers, visit our full Long Range Walkie Talkie FAQ.